IsaakBerg/grasshopper-primer/en/1-foundations/1-1/3_talking-to-rhino.md

 ####1.1.3.3.
 GUMBALL WIDGET
-It is possible to use gumball widgets in Rhino to edit preview geometry stored in Grasshopper.
-These gumball widgets will appear under two conditions.
-One condition requires the "Gumballs" icon under the "Display" menu toggled to highlighted.
-The other is that the geometric element must be an object picked from within Grasshopper.

-Setting Grasshopper references to existing Rhino objects does not create picked objects.
-Calculating new Grasshopper objects does not create picked objects.
+Some Grasshopper preview items can display gum-balls.
+To know which ones, one must be able to distinguish referenced from picked data.

+Specifying either picked-objects or referenced-objects starts in the Grasshopper interface.
+When the user chooses to add to a geometry collection, Grasshopper prompts the user to use Rhino to make a choice.
+It lets the user include one or more existing Rhino objects in the collection by reference.
+In this discussion, “referenced objects” refer to these.
+Grasshopper also allows the user to add items by dynamically picking new coordinates as a set of raw geometry data.
+The Grasshopper definition stores this geometry data set, which we call here a “picked object”.

+Referenced and picked objects alike act as source data to the Grasshopper definition.
+The Grasshopper definition acts on the combined source data to produce calculated geometrical objects.
+The Grasshopper definition stores the instructions for calculated results from the source data.
+It does not store the calculated geometrical results themselves.

+In Rhino, gum-ball widgets enable mouse manipulations of object positions, sizes and orientations.
+Rhino's gum-ball widgets manipulate existing Rhino objects stored in its file.
+Similarly, Grasshopper's gumball widgets allow mouse-manipulation of data stored directly in Grasshopper.
+Thus, Grasshopper's gumball widgets appear under two conditions.
+The Grasshopper “Gumballs” menu item must rest in its highlighted, enabled state.
+This gumballs visibility toggle-control appears under the “Display” menu in Grasshopper.
+The geometry selected in Grasshopper must include at least one picked object.

+Gumball widgets in Grasshopper appear for “picked object” data alone.
+Each picked  input item selected in Grasshopper will display its Grasshopper gumball in Rhino.
+Grasshopper gumballs can directly manipulate the picked data via mouse movements.
-Updates to picked elements using these gumballs are live.
+Updates to picked elements using these Grasshopper gumballs are live.
 Updates to previewed geometry results will occur while you manipulate the gumball.

-While Rhino geometry to which a Grasshopper reference is set gets moved, geometry in the preview does not update.
-Instead, it will update right after the operator stops changing the value.
+Grasshopper's gumball settings do not govern the Rhino gumballs associated with existing Rhino geometry.
+Likewise, Rhino gumball settings do not affect gumballs associated with picked objects.

 ![IMAGE](images/1-1-3/1-1-3_004-gumball.png)